 Delayed Diagnosis of Colon Cancer Lawyer in Pittsburgh, PA

-Skilled Medical Malpractice Attorneys Seek Compensation for Victims of Colon Cancer Misdiagnosis in Butler County, Washington County, and Throughout Western Pennsylvania
+PA Medical Malpractice Attorneys Seek Compensation for Victims of Colon Cancer Misdiagnosis in Allegheny County, Butler County, Washington County, and Throughout Western Pennsylvania

 Commonly known as colorectal cancer, colon cancer affects the colon (large intestine) and the rectum.
 Many cases of colon cancer start as polyps: non-cancerous growths that can be detected early on with screening.
 Without intervention, these benign growths may begin to divide uncontrollably, causing cancer.

 Every year, there are thousands of diagnosed cases of colon cancer in the United States.
 Here at Matzus Law LLC, founding attorney Jason Matzus is one of the top medical malpractice lawyers in Pennsylvania.
 He has handled numerous cases involving colon cancer claims and other medical malpractice claims in Pittsburgh, Butler, Washington, Greensburg, and elsewhere in Western PA.
 Contact us today if you’ve received a delayed diagnosis of cancer.

 For answers to Frequently Asked Questions about PA medical malpractice claims for delayed diagnosis of colon cancer, check out the Matzus Law LLC delayed diagnosis FAQ page.